“I am your monthly guest, now c’mon let me in, you have no choice” and the door is automatically opened to welcome this regular guest.

-As your muscles become strong due to physical activity, they can easily handle this pain and you need not to suffer much.
+As your muscles become strong due to physical activity, they can easily handle this pain and you need not suffer much.

-This is on daily basis, but in periods if you are going through pain, you can opt for light relaxing exercises, like walking or yoga poses focusing on abdomen and pelvic region.
+This is on a daily basis, but in periods if you are going through pain, you can opt for light relaxing exercises, like walking or yoga poses focusing on abdomen and pelvic region.

 Exercise provides oxygen to muscles and also releases endorphins and stimulates our metabolism as well.

-To reduce the effect of prostaglandin a good amount intake of omega 3 fatty acids must be taken.
+To reduce the effect of prostaglandin a good amount of intake of omega 3 fatty acids must be taken.

 The three acids are eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).

-Sea food are rich in EPA and DHA while plants are rich in ALA.
+Seafood is rich in EPA and DHA while plants are rich in ALA.